-There was also that time the Mail on Sunday full-on lied about healthcare for trans kids and teenagers, which I covered for VICE here and which was also covered in the Guardian by an angry mum here.
-You can't argue with an angry mum and you can't argue with me.
+There was also that time the Mail on Sunday full-on lied about healthcare for trans kids and teenagers, which I covered for VICE here and which was also covered in The Guardian by an angry mom here.
+You can't argue with an angry mom and you can't argue with me.
 Trans kids need full healthcare.
-And, in the largest ever study of its kind, we also learned that hormone replacement therapy is safe long term.
+And, in the largest ever study of its kind, we also learned that hormone replacement therapy is safe long-term.
 So keep taking the tablets, folks.

 Oh shit, this was meant to be more science-y, wasn't it?
-Okay, here's one for you.
-They're growing penises in labs now.
-Could be a good one for trans guys (as in "female-to-male", dumbass) one day, as the surgery to create a penis out of a vagina isn't as simple as the other way round.
+OK, here's one for you: They're growing penises in labs now.
+Could be a good one for trans guys (as in "female-to-male," dumbass) one day, as the surgery to create a penis out of a vagina isn't as simple as the other way round.
 And I know one or two guys who used to go to this club in Nottingham who could benefit from a lab-grown dick, to be honest.

 THE HAPPIEST OUTCOME FROM A NEAR-FATAL STAG GORING IN 2014

-A Dr Kate Stone from Cambridge was gored by a stag and nearly died.
+A Dr. Kate Stone from Cambridge was gored by a stag and nearly died.
 The press made a huge fucking deal out of the fact that she happens to be transgender, which, even though it was never a secret or anything to be ashamed of, wasn't something to focus on when she nearly fucking died.
-Fancy being at death's door and a tabloid calling you a "sex swap scientist".
+Imagine being at death's door and a tabloid calling you a "sex swap scientist."
 What has what is or was between your legs got to do with the price of eggs?

 Luckily for Kate, she survived, and she also went on to reach a landmark agreement through the Press Complaints Commission (now reformed as IPSO) in which all the offending newspapers put their hands up and agreed they got it wrong.
 It won't change the world overnight, but it's a start.